-1. Inter-sectoral Consultation & Meetings i) Number of Convergence Meeting held with line departments and other stakeholders:- ii) Number of Meetings held of District Task Force (DTF) and Block Task Force(BTF): - iii) Number of Media Campaign organized: - , , , , , , , , , , , , , , , , , , , , 2.
-A Orientation & sensitization programme i) No. of orientation programme held for District Officers/ Zila Parishad members/ PNDT Cell/Judiciary/ District Legal Services Authority (DLSA) etc:- ii) No. of participants attended orientation programme at district level iii) No. of orientation programme held for Block Officers/ Block Parishad/ Panchayat members: iv) No. of participants attended orientation programme at block level v) No. of orientation programme held for Village Health Sanitation & Nutrition Committee (VHSNC) members :- vi) No. of participants attended orientation programme for Village Health Sanitation & Nutrition Committee: vii) No. of orientation programme held for School Management Committee (SMCs) members:- viii) No. of participants attended orientation programme for School Management Committee (SMCs):- ix) No. of sensitization programme organized with Religious leaders, Elected representative and community leaders:- x) No. of participants attended the sensitization programme :- n) 10. of participants attended the sensitization programme.
-B Training & Capacity building D Training & Capacity building i) No. of Training of Administrative, police, judicial, medical colleges and other training academies-LBSNAA, ATIs held:- ii) No. of participants attended Training programme:- iii) No. of Training of Gender & Girl Child Units held iv) No. of participant attended Gender & Girl Child Units training v) No. of Training held for Frontline workers-AWWS/ASHAs :- vi) No. of Frontline workers participated:- vii) No. of Trainings organized for of Youth/Sabla groups/ Volunteer/ SHG/Mahila Mandals/NYKS:- viii) No. of Training of District Appropriate Authority (DAA), & α{111} α{12} or α{13} α{14} α{15} other functionaries on PCPNDT act held:- ix) No. of participants from DAA & other functionaries attended training on PCPNDT act:- 3.
-1 Innovation i) No. of Celebration of Girl Child Day organized:- ii) No. of Celebration of Beti Janmotsava organized:- iii) No. of Programme organized for Incentivising panchayat/ iv) Urban ward/ frontline worker for adopting best practice: No. of felicitating programme organized for 10) Mother & Girls child in hospitals with sweet and birth certificate etc v) No. of any other activity identified by DTF/BTF 4.
-Awareness generation & Outreach Activities i) No. of awareness generation and outreach activities such as Nukkad Natak/rally/baby show, Celebration of ii) Girl Child Day (Fix day in a month) organized:- No. of Naari ki Chaupal/Mann ki Baat across the District held No. of meetings organized with of Village Health Sanitation and , Nutrition Committee (VHSNC):- Any special Gram Sabha organized on CSR issue: v) No. of Mega Event for Felicitation of best Panchayat /Frontline worker organized: vi) No. of Panchayats/Frontline workers awarded for their exemplary ) work:- ,,;;) No. meritorious girls in the field of academics/sports V11) /culture and social work etc identified:- viii) Details of other activities identified by DTF/BTF for awareness generation & Outreach Activities :- 5.
-Monitoring and Evaluation, Documentation i) No. of visits conducted by senior officials- 1) a.
-At Block level:- b.
-At Village level :- ii) No. of Booklet printed on best practices iii) Other IEC material Printed 6.
-Sectoral activities of Ministry of Human Resource Development (MoHRD) i) No of award given to School Monitoring Committee (SMC) (ii in the district:- No. of Campaigns organized to re-enroll drop-out girls 11) in secondary schools through massive joint village contact drive iii) No. of girls re-enrolled during the Campaign orgnaised: -
+1. Inter-sectoral Consultation & Meetings i) Number of Convergence Meeting held with line departments and other stakeholders:- ii) Number of Meetings held of District Task Force (DTF) and Block Task Force(BTF): - iii) Number of Media Campaign organized: - 2.
+A Orientation & sensitization programme i) No. of orientation programme held for District Officers/ Zila Parishad members/ PNDT Cell/Judiciary/ District Legal Services Authority (DLSA) etc:- ii) No. of participants attended orientation programme at district level iii) No. of orientation programme held for Block Officers/ Block Parishad/ Panchayat members: iv) No. of participants attended orientation programme at block level v) No. of orientation programme held for Village Health Sanitation & Nutrition Committee (VHSNC) members :- vi) No. of participants attended orientation programme for Village Health Sanitation & Nutrition Committee: vii) No. of orientation programme held for School Management Committee (SMCs) members:- viii) No. of participants attended orientation programme for School Management Committee (SMCs):- ix) No. of sensitization programme organized with Religious leaders, Elected representative and community leaders:- x) No. of participants attended the sensitization programme :- D. Training & Consoits building B Training & Capacity building i) No. of Training of Administrative, police, judicial, medical colleges and other training academies-LBSNAA, ATIs held:- ii) No. of participants attended Training programme:- iii) No. of Training of Gender & Girl Child Units held iv) No. of participant attended Gender & Girl Child Units training v) No. of Training held for Frontline workers-AWWS/ASHAs:- vi) No. of Frontline workers participated:- vii) No. of Trainings organized for of Youth/Sabla groups/ Volunteer/ SHG/Mahila Mandals/NYKS:- viii) No. of Training of District Appropriate Authority (DAA), & in, i.e. of framing of District appropriate framonty (D1111), & other functionaries on PCPNDT act held:- ix) No. of participants from DAA & other functionaries attended training on PCPNDT act:- 3.
+Innovation ii) No. of Celebration of Girl Child Day organized:- No. of Celebration of Beti Janmotsava organized:- No. of Programme organized for Incentivising panchayat/ Urban ward/ frontline worker for adopting best practice:- No. of felicitating programme organized for Mother & Girls child in hospitals with sweet and birth certificate etc v) No. of any other activity identified by DTF/BTF 4.
+Awareness generation & Outreach Activities i) No. of awareness generation and outreach activities such as Nukkad Natak/rally/baby show, Celebration of ii) iii) Girl Child Day (Fix day in a month) organized:- No. of Naari ki Chaupal/Mann ki Baat across the District held No. of meetings organized with of Village Health Sanitation and iv) Nutrition Committee (VHSNC):- Any special Gram Sabha organized on CSR issue: v) No. of Mega Event for Felicitation of best Panchayat /Frontline worker organized: vi) No. of Panchayats/Frontline workers awarded for their exemplary work:- vii) No. meritorious girls in the field of academics/sports viii) /culture and social work etc identified:- Details of other activities identified by DTF/BTF ĺ for awareness generation & Outreach Activities:- Other IEC material Printed 5.
+Monitoring and Evaluation, Documentation i) No. of visits conducted by senior officials- a.
+At Block level :- ::7 b.
+At Village level:- 11) No. of Booklet printed on best practices 6.
+Sectoral activities of Ministry of Human Resource Developmen t (MoHRD) i) No of award given to School Monitoring Committee (SMC) in the district :- ii) No. of Campaigns organized to re-enroll drop-out girls in secondary schools through massive joint village contact drive iii) No. of girls re-enrolled during the Campaign organised: -